lstodd/airline-tweet-sentiment/README.md

 * scikit-learn

 ## Running

+To run the luigi pipeline:

+1. First create a venv with the requirements installed.
+1. Start the luigi scheduler by running the following command in a terminal
+    ```luigid --port 8082```
+1. Run the ```run.py``` script from the top directory to run the pipeline

 Run the following commands in the project's root directory to set up your database and model.

 1. To run ETL pipeline that cleans data and stores in database python airline_tweet_sentiment/process_data.py data/Tweets.csv data/preprocessed_data.csv